A manifesto

 Meanwhile, the person who hired you is building all four: equity, unlimited upside, tax advantages, and generational wealth.

 This isn't a conspiracy.
 It's just math.
-And it's a terrible deal.
+And it's a terrible deal that works against you for four decades.

 But here's what they don't say: